betamigo98/Choral-Annotations-For-Zotero/README.md

 * [Library Group linked to that project](https://www.zotero.org/search/type/group?q=Chorale%20Annotations%20Library)
 * [I want that template I just saw above!](https://github.com/betamigo98/Choral-Annotations-For-Zotero/blob/main/Template%20Scripts.md#33-centered---french-convention)

-# More About Choral Annotations
+# More about Choral Annotations
 <p align="justify">The more technical I could describe is that this is no more than a couple of html line in three fields in Zotero preference pane.
 There is also a very short amount of macro editing in the CSV Style editor.
 The html lines are templates in the sense that they pre-format the annotations you made from Zotero reader pane.
 Last part of the formatting process pass through a word document and the use of CSV styles.

 <p align="justify">Is simulating a real conversation with author as they were right here in the very room we are as we read a grotesque idea or worst, a misleading representation that should not be followed at all?<br />